Marcell Ozuna Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.6 K/9, the fourth-best in the league.
+- The 9.4 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in the league.

-- The Phillies have a 4.66 team ERA that ranks 24th among all league pitching staffs.
+- The Phillies have a 4.65 team ERA that ranks 24th among all MLB pitching staffs.

-- The Phillies give up the eighth-fewest home runs in baseball (51 total, one per game).
+- Phillies pitchers combine to allow the ninth-fewest home runs in baseball (53 total, one per game).

-- Walker makes the start for the Phillies, his 11th of the season.
-He is 3-2 with a 5.79 ERA and 42 strikeouts through 46 2/3 innings pitched.
+- Wheeler makes the start for the Phillies, his 11th of the season.
+He is 3-4 with a 4.11 ERA and 64 strikeouts in 57 2/3 innings pitched.

-- The righty's last time out came on Sunday against the Chicago Cubs, when he went 5 1/3 scoreless innings while giving up two hits.
+- The righty's last appearance came on Monday against the Arizona Diamondbacks, when he threw six innings, surrendering three earned runs while giving up eight hits.

-- The 30-year-old has a 5.79 ERA and 8.1 strikeouts per nine innings in 10 games this season, while allowing a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.